quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part22_9.2.2_Creating.md

 :p How is the decoder structured?
 ??x
-The decoder consists of \( N \) identical layers.
+The decoder consists of $N$ identical layers.
 Each layer performs three operations:

 1. **Self-Attention**: This sublayer helps the model understand dependencies within the same sequence.
 2. **Cross-Attention**: This sublayer allows the decoder to attend to information from the encoder's output, enabling it to use context from previous steps in the encoding process.